mozilla-services/mozilla-pipeline-schemas/README.md

 pytest -k java
 ```

-To generate a diff of BigQuery schemas, run the `bigquery_schema_diff.py` script.
+To generate a diff of BigQuery schemas, use the `mps` command-line tool.

 ```bash
 # optionally, enter the mozilla-pipeline-schemas environment